nipy/nibabel/doc/source/index.rst

 Authors and Contributors
 ========================

-The main authors of NiBabel are `Matthew Brett`_, `Michael Hanke`_ and `Stephan Gerhard`_.
+The main authors of NiBabel are `Matthew Brett`_, `Michael Hanke`_, `Ben Cipollini`_, Marc-Alexandre Côté, Chris Markiewicz, `Stephan Gerhard`_ and Eric Larson.
 The authors are grateful to the following people who have contributed code and discussion (in rough order of appearance):

 * `Yaroslav O. Halchenko`_
 * Chris Burns